qasidd/ims/README.md

 # Inventory Management System (IMS)

 A CRUD application that allows interaction via a command-line interface.
-Currently will try to connect to a local MySQL instance using JDBC, and create/use a database called 'ims'.
+Currently will try to connect to a now defunct remote MySQL instance using JDBC, and create/use a database called 'ims'.

 The database comprises of three tables called Customers, Items and Orders, as well as an intermediary table named Orders_Items, created to handle the many-to-many relationship between Items and Orders.